MiguelTornero/slp-to-video/README.md

 ```bash
 npm run build
 ```
-To make the `slp-to-video` commanda accesible from the command line, run this command to link the package:
+To make the `slp-to-video` command accesible from the command line, run this command to link the package globally:
 ```bash
 npm link
 ```